Kinchela Aboriginal Boys' Training Home: Operation as a boys' home

 The location of the home on the river flats next to the Macleay River caused flooding problems on numerous occasions (as recorded in Dawn magazine in 1954 and 1956).
 After 1959 whenever the Home flooded the boys would be relocated to the Aboriginal Reserve at South West Rocks in the former South West Rocks Public School buildings.
 They would also use this place as a base for their South West Rocks sporting events and school holidays.
 Dawn magazine of December 1954 described the Home: "buildings of a simple design and comprise dormitories, dining room, recreation room, kitchen, ablution block and the usual out buildings and school."
 The same article notes some boys were given the privilege of attending the local picture theatre in Kempsey.
-If they attended with a white friend they could sit in the general area whilst other Aboriginal people had to sit in a segregated area of the theatre.
+If they attended with a white friend they could sit in the general area, while other Aboriginal people had to sit in a segregated area of the theatre.